 Doctors use several types of approaches and treatment combinations for adults and children with Hodgkin lymphoma, some at different stages:

 - Stem cell transplantation

-- Your doctor may suggest that you participate in a clinical trial.
+- Clinical trial.
 Clinical trials can involve therapy with new drugs and new drug combinations or new approaches to stem cell transplantation.
 There are trials for patients at every stage of treatment.